Inhaltsstoffe

 b) In skin care products

-Squalane is commonly used in skin care products such as facial oils, creams, serums, lip care and eye care.
-It can also be found in makeup removers or cleansing oils because it is gentle and cleanses the skin without drying it out.
+Squalane is commonly used in skin care products such as facial oils, creams, serums, lip balms, and eye care.
+It can also be found in makeup removers or cleansing oils because it is gentle and cleanses the skin without over-drying it.

 Squalane is also used in shampoos, conditioners and hair masks to nourish, protect and moisturize hair without weighing it down.